 - Giving children a list of spelling words to memorize for a test.
 Spelling words consist of groups of letters in a particular sequence that the child will have to chant repeatedly in hopes that the sequence of letters will remain in their brains long enough to last through the spelling test.
 This practice does not work well for visual learners.

-- Giving children lists of sight words to memorize in order to speed up their reading, and because sight words are supposedly words that are not easy to sound out.
+- Giving children lists of sight words to memorize in order to speed up their reading, because sight words are supposedly words that are not easy to sound out.
 Again, this practice relies on basic memorization which is not a strategy that works for visual learners.

 - Teaching children math or phonics rules that they will need to apply to specific situations as they do their seat work or homework.